Vigil (film): Production

 Vincent Ward spent five years making Vigil, from pre-production to completion.
 Part of this was a lengthy pre-production process which involved him visiting hundreds of schools throughout New Zealand, looking for the right actor to play Toss.
 Similarly, Ward travelled all over New Zealand looking for a perfect setting before finding the isolated farm in Northern Taranaki where filming eventually took place.
+It was his debut feature film.

+Producer and former collaborator Tim White, whom Ward had met while both were studying at the Ilam School of Fine Arts in the 1970s, was first assistant director on the film.

+Ward co-wrote the screenplay with Graeme Tetley; cinematography was by Alun Bollinger; while production design was by Kai Hawkins.

 Reception

-Upon its release, Vigil polarised critics although generally it was reviewed positively.
+Upon its release, Vigil polarised critics, although generally it was reviewed positively.

 One particularly negative critic, Robert Brown of The Monthly Film Bulletin, criticised the film for its "irritating music-and-effects track" and said it offered "grand themes [...] but without any notion of how they connect in reality".
-Others however offered far more favourable reviews.
+Others, however, offered far more favourable reviews.
 The Los Angeles Times described Vigil as "a film of elemental beauty and growing tension".
 The Washington Post gave a positive review, saying "In Vigil, Ward gives us imagery that plays like blasted poetry", while The Guardian called it "a work of astonishing, original force [...] the most distinctive New Zealand film ever to reach Britain".